-Captain Tiffany Danko, lecturer for the Northeastern University Masters of Homeland Security and Intelligence programs, explores the future of emergency management, including emerging trends and how homeland security professionals can prepare.
+Captain Tiffany Danko, lecturer for the Northeastern University Master’s in Security and Intelligence Studies, explores the future of emergency management, including emerging trends and how homeland security professionals can prepare.

 Emergency management professionals are integral components to both public and private organizations.
 From local to national agencies and governments, they promote resiliency in our communities while planning and preparing to respond to crises when needed.